10 Tell-Tale Signs of a Divorce Ahead

 A divorce can be an extremely difficult process to go through.
 As well as paperwork, marital assets, and court proceedings to go through, there is a huge amount of emotional labor involved.

-A family attorney can guide you through the legal process to make it as easy as possible.
+A family lawyer can guide you through the legal process to make it as easy as possible.

 It's important that you find the right person to help you through this stage of your life.
 They need to be experienced and supportive, with a great track record of previous divorce cases.